fiaannalia/fiaannalia.github.io/content/authors/admin/_index.md

 ---

-profile: |2-
 I am a fresh graduate in Informatics from Telkom University with a strong interest in data analysis and machine learning.
 I enjoy turning complex data into meaningful insights to support business decisions.
 Through academic projects and independent learning, I have applied machine learning techniques to solve real-world problems such as customer churn prediction, seller segmentation, and AI text detection.